craigfisk/portfolio/README.md

 ## Capitalizing on Clinique Sales Associates at Macy's With ML

 <img src="https://craigfisk.com/img/pexels-karolina-grabowska-7281709_1080.png" style="width: 50%; float: right;" >

+I previously was CEO of a Series A startup which, after a pivot, targeted mobile CRM for Fortune 500 companies in the U.S. "from agriculture to cosmetics."
+The common thread here was companies with several thousand mobile workers who are the frontline of the business.

+Each mobile segment was unique.
+In cosmetics companies, "sales associates" typically got into this type of work because they knew a lot about the category, like being close to the product and customers, and last about a year in the job.
+The best sales associates had a little black book of their top customers.
+When they left, it left with them.

+So really there are two phases to "capitalizing on Clinique sales associates at Macy's with ML."
+Digitizing what was on paper, and then applying ML to it for personalize customer interaction.

 Clinique is a renowned brand in skincare with innovative products and commitment to personalized customer interactions.
 As the beauty industry evolves, the opportunity for *high touch* by empowering sales associates as a unique differentiator is paramount.